krnch/Smartnews/README.md

 libraries and api's used -

+1)News Api to get live news

-News Api , Newspaper library for natural language processing and article curation
+2)Newspaper library for natural language processing and article curation

+3)Ny times Search api library to generate recommended news based on keywords extracted from step 2

 Web application built in flask